 - The ID of the load carrier which contains the items to be detected. - A compartment inside the load carrier where to detect objects (as in ItemPick's Computation of grasps, Section 6.1.3). - The ID of the region of interest where to search for the load carriers if a load carrier is set.
-Otherwise, the ID of the region of interest where to search for the objects. - The current robot pose in case the camera is mounted on the robot and the chosen coordinate frame for the poses is external, or the preferred orientation is given in the external frame, or the chosen region of interest is defined in the external frame. - Collision detection information: The ID of the gripper to enable collision checking and optionally a pregrasp offset to define a pre-grasp position.
-The collision check requires a separate CollisionCheck license (Section 8.4) to be purchased.
+Otherwise, the ID of the region of interest where to search for the objects. - The current robot pose in case the camera is mounted on the robot and the chosen coordinate frame for the poses is external, or the preferred orientation is given in the external frame, or the chosen region of interest is defined in the external frame. - Collision detection information: The ID of the gripper to enable collision checking and optionally a pre-grasp offset to define a pre-grasp position.
 Details on collision checking are given below in CollisionCheck (Section 6.3.5).